What we do

-Founded in response to the 1973/4 oil crisis, the IEA’s initial role was to help countries co-ordinate a collective response to major disruptions in oil supply through the release of emergency oil stocks to the markets.
+Founded in 1974, the IEA was initially designed to help countries co-ordinate a collective response to major disruptions in the supply of oil such as the crisis of 1973/4.

-While this continues to be a key aspect of its work, the IEA has evolved and expanded.
-It is at the heart of global dialogue on energy, providing authoritative and unbiased research, statistics, analysis and recommendations.
+While this remains a key aspect of its work, the IEA has evolved and expanded.
+It is at the heart of global dialogue on energy, providing authoritative statistics and analysis.

-Today, the IEA’s four main areas of focus are:
+The four main areas of IEA focus are:

-- Economic development: Ensuring the stable supply of energy to IEA member countries and promoting free markets to foster economic growth and eliminate energy poverty;
+- Economic Development: Supporting free markets to foster economic growth and eliminate energy poverty;

-- Engagement worldwide: Working closely with non-member countries, especially major producers and consumers, to find solutions to shared energy and environmental concerns.
+- Engagement Worldwide: Working closely with partner countries, especially major economies, to find solutions to shared energy and environmental concerns.